HIV prevention

 A HIV test involves taking a small sample of blood which is then tested for the presence of HIV.

-With our HIV rapid testing and self-sampling kits this blood sample is taken from a simple finger prick.
-Some clinics however may take the blood sample from a vein in your arm.
+With our rapid HIV testing and self-sampling kits, this blood sample is taken from a simple finger prick.
+However, some clinics however may take the blood sample from a vein in your arm.

 We are here to support you, not to judge you.